Serving Art Educators

 The video is the Principles of Design (or Elements of Design).
 It lasts approximately 30 min.

-There is a handout (Handout for Elements - Handout for Principles - Note: You might want to include a question or two about the content of the video) – the top part should be done while the video is on so that they will pay a little bit closer attention.
+There is a handout below - Note: You might want to include a question or two about the content of the video) – the top part should be done while the video is on so that they will pay a little bit closer attention.

 The last part can be done after the video is over.
 This shouldn’t take more than the 10 or so remaining minutes.